Barry Soper: Labour Party's handling of sex attack claims beggars belief

 Don't expect the guilt to fall on Ardern when the Queen's Counsel they've hired to review the process Labour adopted in dealing with the complaint comes down with her finding.
 For her part the PM's left us in no doubt that she's had what she says is contradictory information from what Haworth's been telling her and what's she's now finally seen in the media.

 She says she needs clarity and will act decisively when the QC delivers her findings in about a month's time.
-If Haworth's found wanting Ardern says she expects him to do the decent thing and resign.
-But what if she's found wanting, can't see her doing the same thing?
+If Haworth's found wanting, Ardern says she expects him to do the decent thing and resign.
+But what if she's found wanting?
+I can't see her doing the same thing.

 With both of them doing a Sergeant Schultz, they sound about as credible as he was.